Where I grew up, June 1st was the first day that it really felt warm enough to start wearing sandals.

 - “Want some fudge?” — National Fudge Day (June 16th).
 Great for giving away fudge samples or sharing a fudge recipe and video on how to make it.

-- “Take back your lunch break!” – National Take Back the Lunch Break Day (June 17th).
-Whether you run a restaurant, a delivery service, or even a yoga studio this is a great time to encourage remote workers to take back their lunch breaks.
+- “Take back your lunch break!” — National Take Back the Lunch Break Day (June 16th).
+Whether you run a restaurant, a delivery service, or even a yoga studio, this is a great time to encourage remote workers to take back their lunch breaks.

-- “Blue is the new black” – Preheader: “or is it orange?”
-Wear Blue Day (June 18th).
-Use this to showcase “blue” clothing items in stock.
+- “Blue is the new black” — Wear Blue Day (June 18th).
+Use this to showcase all the “blue” items you have in stock.

 - “Can you hear the music?” — World Music Day (June 21st).
 If your business has anything to do with music, don’t miss out on this day!